Rodent Research-2 (NASA #2) Implications for Elevated Intracranial Pressure (Rodent Research-2 (NASA #2)) - 08.12.14

 Living in space causes several physical changes to the human body, including microscopic changes in the vascular system.
-Rodent Research-2 determines which changes occur in the blood-brain barrier during spaceflight, as fluid pressure on the brain increases.
+Rodent Research-2 (NASA #2) determines which changes occur in the blood-brain barrier during spaceflight, as fluid pressure on the brain increases.
 Understanding the effects of microgravity on brain vasculature could provide insight into space-related neurological changes, such as impaired vision or reduced cognitive ability.

 Science Results for Everyone